joglomedia/LEMPer/README.md

 # [L]inux [E]ngine-X [M]ariaDB [P]HP Install[ER]
 LEMPer stands for Linux, Engine-X (Nginx), MariaDB and PHP installer written in Bash script.
-This is just a small tool set (a bunch collection of scripts) that usually I use to deploy and manage Ubuntu-LEMP stack.
-LEMPer is _ServerPilot_, _RunCloud_, and _EasyEngine_ alternative for wide range PHP framework.
+This is just a small tool set (a bunch collection of scripts) that usually I use to deploy and manage Debian-based/Ubuntu LEMP stack.
+LEMPer is _ServerPilot_, _CloudWays_, _RunCloud_, and _EasyEngine_ alternative for wide range PHP framework.

 ## Features
 * Nginx from custom repository & build from source.